dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 }; // end extern "C"
 ```
-These lines include the CDI/xml dscription of the node's EEPROM in a form that is useful to a GUI-Tool.
-The second part defines a string that has a shortened desription of the node that includes its type, and versions of its hardware and software.
-It is requested by the Simple Node Information protocol, and the string is sent in reply.
-This lets the GUI-Tool make a list of the available nodes online.
+These lines #include the CDI/xml description of the node's EEPROM in a form that is useful to a GUI-Tool.
+The second part defines a string that has a short-hand description of the node that includes its type and versions of its hardware and software.
+It is requested by the GUI-Tool using the Simple Node Information protocol, and this string is sent in reply.
+This allows the GUI-Tool to build a list of which nodes are on the bus.